-There are two key messages for first grade with foundational skills:
+There are two key messages for kindergarten foundational skills:

-- 1. Spend at least 45 minutes each and every day on foundational skills activities Teaching your children (all of them!) how to read is your number one job.
-Nothing they will ever do in school is so important as this with you.
-The time spent on learning to read can (should) be scattered across your day and it should be active and a mix of types of activities. - 2.
-Phonics pattern mastery and automaticity with taught phonics for every student is your primary target.
-If you achieve that, you will send your student to second grade in great reading shape!
+- 1. Spend at least 45 minutes each and every day on foundational skills activities even if you only have a half-day kindergarten!
+Giving your children their reading foundation is your number one job.
+The time can and should be scattered across your day.
+It should be active and involve a mix of types of activities. - 2.
+Phonemic awareness and mastery for every student is your primary target.
+If you achieve that, you will send your student to first grade in good reading shape!

-For more information on why these are critical, see the Foundational Skills Guidance Document for First Grade.
+For more information on why these are so critical, see the Foundational Skills Guidance Document for Kindergarten.

-The guidance provided below is aimed to be your support in achieving reading mastery for each student.
+The guidance below is divided into early to mid-kindergarten recommendations and then mid- to late-kindergarten recommendations.
 There is also a section giving you ideas for enhancements designed to 'spice up' the learning for your students by teaching in the form of games, riddles, movement and other lively enhancements.
 Learning to read should be fun for every student!
 You know they're all excited about becoming readers!

-A word on assessing your students' foundational skills mastery: Wonders offers a ton of assessments, but they are often time-consuming and cover too many parts of reading at a time.
+A word on assessing your students' foundational skills mastery: Wonders offers a ton of assessments, but they are often time consuming and cover too many parts of reading at a time.
 It is of course very important to know weekly what your students have mastered and where they need additional exposures and practices.
 Because of this, there are simple, easy-to-do assessment protocols offered at the end of this guidance.